CHH/CHH.github.io/php-socket-programming-handbook/index.md

 * _Signup for the mailing list and receive the entire first chapter free._
   Additionally you get early access to the launch and receive a special discount code for __20% off__.
+* DRM Free, PDF for easy reading on your computer, iPad or other tablet.

 <div style="clear: both;"></div>